Simple Calibration via Geodesic Kernels: Methods

-Deep discriminative networks partition the feature space $\mathbb{R}^d$ into a union of $p$ affine polytopes $Q_r$ such that $\bigcup_{r=1}^{p} Q_r = \mathbb{R}^d$, and learn an affine function over each polytope \cite{hein2019relu,xu2021deep}.
-Mathematically, the class-conditional density for the label $y$ estimated by these deep discriminative models at a particular point $\mathbf{x}$ can be expressed as:
+Deep discriminative networks partition the feature space $\mathbb{R}^d$ into a union of $p$ affine polytopes $Q_r$ such that $\bigcup_{r=1}^{p} Q_r = \mathbb{R}^d$, and learn an affine function over each polytope \citep{hein2019relu,xu2021deep, black2022interpreting, Priebe2020-jn}.
+Mathematically, the unnormalized class-conditional density for the label $y$ estimated by these deep discriminative models at a particular point $\mathbf{x}$ can be expressed as:

-For example, in the case of a decision tree, $\mathbf{a}_r = \mathbf{0}$, i.e., decision tree assumes uniform distribution for the class-conditional densities over the leaf nodes.
-Among these polytopes, the ones that lie on the boundary of the training data extend to the whole feature space and hence encompass all the OOD samples.
+For example, in the case of a decision tree, $\mathbf{a}_r = \mathbf{0}$, i.e., decision trees assume a uniform distribution for the class-conditional densities within a leaf node.
+Among these polytopes, the ones that lie on the boundary of the training data extend to the whole feature space and hence encompass all over the OOD region.
 Since the posterior probability for a class is determined by the affine activation over each of these polytopes, the algorithms tend to be overconfident when making predictions on the OOD inputs.
 Moreover, there exist some polytopes that are not populated with training data.
 These unpopulated polytopes serve to interpolate between the training sample points.
-If we replace the affine activation function of the populated polytopes with Gaussian kernel $\mathcal{G}$ learned using maximum likelihood approach on the training points within the corresponding polytope and prune the unpopulated ones, the tail of the kernel will help interpolate between the training sample points while assigning lower likelihood to the low density or unpopulated polytope regions of the feature space.
-This may result in better confidence calibration for the proposed modified approach.
+If we replace the affine activation function of the polytope with a Gaussian kernel and prune the polytopes unpopulated by the training data, the tail of the kernel will help interpolate between the training sample points while assigning lower likelihood to the low density or unpopulated polytope regions of the feature space.